-However, he’s been slowly sliding down in priority over the last few patches.
-He’s still a great Agent to have on your side though, and you can’t really go wrong with picking him up.
+He’s a great Agent to have on your side, and you can’t really go wrong with picking him up.

 Cypher was once the King of Intel in Valorant.
 However, he was forced to relinquish the throne to Sova after Patch 1.11.
 He’s still effective but losing his Trapwires after death really hurt his place in the power rankings.

 He can still be the one-man army he once was, locking down bombsites with cameras and cages, telling his team what he sees — or doesn’t see.
 His Neural Theft is also incredibly handy to help read enemy plays and force their hand.